Our Philosophy: The Artplay Way

 Artplay uses art-making to encourage open verbal sharing while creating, or art as the expression itself.
 We use traditional art supplies (paints, pastels, pencils, large paper, canvas), as well as sensory supplies (play dough, clay, water beads, slime, instant snow), or building supplies (glue, wood pieces, rope, boxes, cardboard tubes), to give kids options for how they want to express themselves.
 While the creation is happening, we do direct check-ins about your child’s home, school and extracurricular lives, as well as the main concern that brought them to Artplay.
 We also talk about what they are creating and why, as often the art becomes a tool for helping kids feel less anxious.

 “Kids cannot be sat down on a couch and asked important questions about their lives.
 They need to be engrossed in creating something fantastic because this is what helps them express how they feel.” – Liz Tomko, Owner

-Artplay offers individual and sibling sessions for kids, social groups, academic tutoring, parent coaching, as well as naturopathic help.
+Artplay offers individual and sibling sessions for kids, social groups, academic tutoring, as well as naturopathic help.
 Here are bios for all of our helpers: